traefik/mesh/docs/content/contributing/submitting-pull-requests.md

 Remain clear and concise.

 Take time to polish the format of your message so we'll enjoy reading it and working on it.
-Help the readers focus on what matters, and help them understand the structure of your message (see the [Github Markdown Syntax](https://help.github.com/articles/github-flavored-markdown)).
+Help the readers focus on what matters, and help them understand the structure of your message (see the [GitHub Markdown Syntax](https://docs.github.com/en/get-started/writing-on-github)).

 ## Content